fanteastick/quartz-test/content/tbd/Squad Busters by Supercell.md

 Favorite combinations

 - trader + loot goblins or loot piñatas
+	- Honestly trader might be a top 3 unit for me
 - hog rider + chicken + shelley

 Least favorite battle mods:

 - baby battle
 	- too used to the powerups from unit upgrades
+	- This got removed in August 2024!
+Thank goodness
 - doppelgangers
 	- variety builds a good team. seems like barbarian king might be the best in this mode?
 	- although one time I had a team of dynamike and someone was trying to squad bust me, and my dynamikes threw 2 attacks and boomed all of them (clumped up, I guess)\